Sujan2023-AI/ESG_Analytical_Platform/README.md

 http://localhost:7200/

+Once you open the website on the top right corner choose the repository as esg_repo.

+On the left, under SPARQL, you can run the queries already saved by opening the Show Saved Queries tab on the right.

-Explore the ESG knowledge graph, view the loaded repository, and run sample SPARQL queries from the SPARQL tab.
+Explore the ESG knowledge graph, view the loaded repository, and run sample SPARQL queries.

 There are few queries which have been already executed which  shows the foillowing model semantics: